divyanshu0201/Customer-Lifetime-Value/README.md

 # CUSTOMER LIFETIME VALUE PREDICTOR  :chart:
-This project is a part of the SEMESTER 6 Group project at [B.M.S College of Engineering](https://bmsce.ac.in/).
+This project is a part of the SEMESTER 6 Capstone project at [B.M.S College of Engineering](https://bmsce.ac.in/).

 #### -- Project Status: [Completed]